-A. Didactic assessments count for 50% of the final grade.
-The preceptor evaluates each answer based on three elements:

-- 1. Answers should reflect a thorough review of current literature regarding best current practices in midwifery care. - 2.
+- A. Exercises within the didactic assessment document count for 50% of the final grade.
+The preceptor evaluates each answer based on three elements: - 1.
+Answers should reflect a thorough review of current literature regarding best current practices in midwifery care. - 2.
 Each answer should be formed in the student's own words or paraphrased from the text.
 The answer should be minimal, not a rewrite of the entire text, but enough to show appropriate comprehension of the learning objective. - 3.
 Student identification of sources and page numbers for each of the didactic assessments.
-(Preceptor should do a random check to determine that sources cited are correctly identified.) - B. Enrichment Activities, including research essays and summaries of articles: 20%

-C. Discussions: 15%

-D. Tests and Exams: 15%
+(Preceptor should do a random check to determine that sources cited are correctly identified.) - B. Enrichment Activities, including research essays and summaries of articles: 20% - C. Discussions: 15% - D. Tests and Exams: 15%